tasdikrahman/tasdikrahman.me/_posts/2019-04-04-self-hosting-highly-available-kubernetes-cluster-aws-google-cloud-azure.md

 What you see above are the logs of a controller node when the cluster is brought up.
 The initial `docker ps -a` would show the bootstrap control plane objects which were brought up bootkube.

 The second `docker ps -a` shows the list of containers which are part of the pods when all the other manifests in the `manifests` dir got applied.

+### Tools to self host k8s clusters

+Although I have used typhoon to bring up my kubernetes clusters, check out [gardener cloud](https://gardener.cloud/) which can also help you achieve self hosted kubernetes.

 ### References